Martin Sandoval: Political career

-By 2002 Sandoval was a commissioner of the Metropolitan Water Reclamation District of Greater Chicago; he ran for election to commissioner and to state senator at the same time.
+By 2002, Sandoval was a commissioner of the Metropolitan Water Reclamation District of Greater Chicago; he ran for election to commissioner and to state senator at the same time.

 Illinois Senate

 Sandoval was elected in 2002 as state senator and was then sworn into office in 2003.

 Sandoval questioned the work ethic of Governor Rod Blagojevich during the 2007 budget crisis, as Blagojevich returned to Chicago rather than staying in Springfield for the remainder of the session.

 Sandoval was part of the Illinois Senate leadership.
 As of 2019, Sandoval was the chair of the Senate Transportation Committee and of the Special Committee on Supplier Diversity; Sub-Chairperson of the Subcommittee on Capital; and a member of the Energy and Public Utilities, Higher Education, and Licensed Activities committees and the Special Committee on Pension Investments.

 After a Sandoval fundraiser held on August 16, 2019, at the Klein Creek Golf Club in DuPage County for donors who paid a minimum of $250 to attend.
 Photos from the event were posted on Facebook the next day showing a mock assassination of President Donald Trump.
 In the photo, a man wearing the Trump mask appears to grab his chest and lean back as if being shot by a man holding an ersatz assault rifle.
 Also posted were separate images of Sandoval standing with the man who held the gun in the contentious photo.
-The pictures sparked outrage online and condemnation from Illinois Governor JB Pritzker; Sandoval released a statement apologizing for the "unacceptable" actions of the guests at his event.
+The pictures sparked outrage online and condemnation from Illinois Governor J. B. Pritzker; Sandoval released a statement apologizing for the "unacceptable" actions of the guests at his event.

 In May 2019, Sandoval introduced legislation that proposed to increase the annual registration fee for electric vehicles from $17.50 to $1,000.00, which would have raised about $2.4 billion in annual funding.